ynput/ayon-usd-resolver/Docs/Ayon_Docs/Admin_Docs.md

 LD_LIBRARY_PATH:

-- it describes where the C++ dynamic library files can be found for the resolver.
+- Describes where the C++ dynamic library files can be found for the resolver.

 PXR_PLUGINPATH_NAME: